Missing women: Missing women: adults

 The sex ratio by country for the population aged above 65.
 Red represents more women, blue more men than the world average of 0.79 males/female.

-According to Sen's cooperative conflict model, the relations within the household are characterized by both cooperation and conflict: cooperation in the addition of resources and conflict in the division of resources among the household.
+According to Sen's cooperative conflict model, the relations within the household are characterized by both cooperation and conflict: cooperation in the addition of resources and conflict in the division of resources within the household.
 These intra-household processes are influenced by perceptions of one's self-interest, contribution and welfare.
 One's fall back position is the situation for each party once the bargaining process has failed and also determines the ability of each party to survive outside of the relationship.

 Typically, the fall-back position for men who have land ownership rights, more economic opportunities and less care work related to children is better than a woman's fall-back position, who is dependent on her husband for land and income.
 According to this framework, when women lack a perception of personal interest and have greater concern for their family welfare gender inequalities are sustained.
-Sen argues that women's lower bargaining power in household decision contributes to the shortfall in female populations across eastern Asia.
+Sen argues that women's lower bargaining power in household decision-making contributes to the shortfall in female populations across eastern Asia.

 Sen argues that the trend of lower female bargaining power may be positively correlated to the outside earning power and sense of contribution of women when compared to men.
 However, not all forms of outside work contribute equally to increasing women's bargaining power in the household; the type of outside work women do has bearing on their entitlements and fall-back position.
 Women can be doubly exploited in some cases: in Narsapur, India, lace-makers not only face lower bargaining power in the household, but often work for exploitatively low wages.
 Since lace-making is done in the home, it is perceived as only supplementary to male work rather than a gainful outside contribution.
 On the other hand, in Allahabad, India, women making cigarettes both gained an independent source of income and an increase in the community's view of their perceived contribution to the household.